MARN-5895/Website/lectures/01_unixshell/README.md

 ## Key points

-  - This course aims to empower you to use modern computer softwares to solve research problems in Marine Sciences.
+  - This course aims to empower you to use modern computer software to solve research problems in Marine Sciences.
   - The terminal or Unix shell is an application (computer program) for the user to interact with the computer.
   - Secure Shell (SSH) is a network protocol used to access remote computers.